A Unified Picture of Short and Long Gamma-ray Bursts from Compact Binary Mergers: Conclusions

-BNS mergers with an unequal binary mass ratio and BH--NS mergers with a moderate mass ratio and high pre-merger BH spin can lead to the formation of a massive accretion disk with a mass of $ \mdisk \gtrsim 0.1\,\msun $, as was inferred from GW170817 observations \citep[e.g.,][]{Perego2017,Siegel2017}.
+The nature of the resultant central engine is determined by the total mass of the binary system.
+Unequal mass ratio BNS mergers with $ \Mtot \gtrsim 2.8\,\msun $ and BH--NS mergers with a moderate mass ratio and high pre-merger BH spin lead to the formation of a BH surrounded by a massive ($ \mdisk \gtrsim 0.1\,\msun $) accretion disk.
 Depending on $ \Phi $ (as illustrated in Fig.~\ref{fig:energetics}), such a massive disk can give rise to either extremely bright \sbGRB, or \lbGRB.
-Analyzing the \sbGRB and \lbGRB observational data, we conclude that these massive disks inevitably power long-duration signals, and thus are most likely the progenitors of \lbGRBs such as GRB 211211A and GRB 230307A.
+Analyzing the \sbGRB and \lbGRB observational data, we conclude that massive disks inevitably power long-duration signals, and thus are most likely the progenitors of \lbGRBs such as GRB 211211A and GRB 230307A.
+Lighter disks with $ \mdisk \lesssim 10^{-2}\,\msun $ can produce typical \sbGRBs.

-The nature of the resultant central engine is determined by the total mass of the binary system.
-In the case of a BH--NS merger, or a BNS merger with $ \Mtot \gtrsim 2.8\,\msun $, the immediate merger product is a BH \citep[e.g.,][]{Bauswein2013}.
-As mentioned, the mergers of BNS with a high mass ratio, and of BH--NS with a moderate mass ratio and a high pre-merger BH spin, form a massive accretion disk and therefore are the progenitors of \lbGRBs.
-In other mergers, the resultant BH disk is less massive, and if $ \Phi $ is weakly dependent on $ \mdisk $, a \sbGRB jet can be generated.
-Regardless of the disk mass, the disk ultimately becomes MAD.
-Before the transition is complete, the constant jet power may give rise to the EE hump.
-When the MAD state commences, the jet power follows $ P_j \sim t^{-2} $ and thus aligns with the observed temporal evolution of the EE decay \citep{Giblin2002,Lien2016}.
-While this interpretation of \cbGRBs powered by BHs provides an explanation for \sbGRBs and \lbGRBs, it faces challenges in explaining various observational features in \cbGRB light curves, including flares observed before the prompt emission, the correlation between the EE and \lbGRBs, and the quiescent time observed between the prompt emission and the EE.
+In other merger configurations, the resultant BH disk is less massive, and if $ \Phi $ is weakly dependent on $ \mdisk $, a \sbGRB jet can be generated.
+While this interpretation of \cbGRBs powered by BHs provides an explanation for \sbGRBs and \lbGRBs, it faces challenges in explaining various observational features in \cbGRB light curves, including flares observed before the prompt emission and the quiescent time observed between the prompt emission and the EE.
 Most importantly, the Galactic BNS population suggests that most binary systems have $ \Mtot \lesssim 2.75\,\msun $ \citep[e.g.,][]{Ozel2012,Kiziltan2013}, where a prompt collapse into a BH is not anticipated.